SharePoint/sp-dev-docs/docs/schema/spbasetype-simple-type-deploymentmanifest.md

 </tr>
 <tr class="odd">
 <td align="left"><p>**DiscussionBoard**</p></td>
 <td align="left"><p>Indicates the type is provided for backward compatibility with lists derived from the **DiscussionBoard</span> base type, but is no longer supported.
-The current version of SharePoint Foundation uses the <span class="keyword">GenericList** base type to support a discussion board template.</p></td>
+The current version of SharePoint Foundation uses the **GenericList** base type to support a discussion board template.</p></td>
 </tr>
 <tr class="even">
 <td align="left"><p>**Survey**</p></td>